Kresen Kernow: Background

 The concept of a National Archive and Heritage Centre was born in Redruth in the early 2000s.
 This resulted in the creation of the Cornish Studies Library in the town.
 The old brewery at Redruth was chosen for the location of Kresen Kernow, Cornwall's new archive centre, out of a shortlist of three sites.

 Various proposals were put forward for improving the facilities for Cornwall's archive and library collections, which were stored in different locations across Cornwall and beyond.
 Calls for a Cornish National Library, National Library of Cornwall, or Cornish National Archive were made.

-A Cornish archive and library facility also forms part of Cornwall council's Heritage Strategy for 2011-14.
+A Cornish archive and library facility formed part of Cornwall council's Heritage Strategy for 2011-14.

 The Cross Group Working Party Review of Cornwall Libraries in March 2011 stated its aim to repatriate many culturally important manuscripts to Cornwall, for instance, medieval Cornish language plays like Bewnans Ke currently held by the National Library of Wales, or the Ordinalia held by the Bodleian Library.
 The possibility of getting the Prophecy of Merlin from the Vatican Archives has also been mooted.
 It is agreed that the library of Joseph Hambley Rowe, currently held by Redruth Library, will go to a National Library of Cornwall when one is set up.
 Towns were asked to submit proposals to house the new archive centre with the former Devenish Brewery site in Redruth being chosen in 2012.

-It was proposed by Cornwall Council's Community Overview and Scrutiny Committee that a new building costing between £8-12 million is constructed.
-The new facility was named as one of ten cultural projects adopted by Cornwall Council's cabinet, others include a National Theatre of Cornwall, and an expansion to the Tate St Ives art gallery.
+It was proposed by Cornwall Council's Community Overview and Scrutiny Committee that a new building costing between £8-12 million was to be constructed.
+The new facility was named as one of ten cultural projects adopted by Cornwall Council's cabinet.
+Others include a National Theatre of Cornwall, and an expansion to the Tate St Ives art gallery.